HiranthaDissanayake/Online_Shopping_app/README.md

 ## Overview

 **Red Dress** is a modern and user-friendly online shopping app built using **Flutter**.
-It provides customers with a seamless shopping experience, allowing them to browse products, add items to their cart, place orders, and track deliveries with ease.
+It provides customers with a seamless shopping experience, allowing them to browse products, add items to their cart, place orders.

 ## Features